 Mickey Allen died in 2005 leaving £9 million to the RNLI from which James Burrough's replacement was purchased.
 The Tamar class "Spirit of Padstow" was launched in 2006.

 A new station needed to be built to house the Spirit of Padstow.
 It was built alongside the existing station at Trevose Head.
 The approximate cost of the new boat station (and new landrover) was £5.5 million.

 This photograph shows the Arab at Harlyn Bay on her carriage pulled by six horses that would have hauled her from Padstow along the narrow country lanes.

 Lifeboat Day was and still is a special occasion in the life of the community.

-Here we see the two lifeboats.
+Here we see the two lifeboats in 1910.
 The Edmund Harvey is in the foreground and Arab 2 with her bow facing the viewer.
 Both boats were stationed at Hawkers Cove.
 The Arab II [1901- 1931], Edmund Harvey [1901 – 1931].

 Crowds stand on the slipway whilst children sit on the wall.
 Everyone is in their finery for the occasion.
 Can you pick out the lady with a parasol?
 Most people are wearing hats including the children - zoom in for more detail.